 Along the project outcome dimension, the AIMM system assesses a project’s effects on stakeholders, the economy, as well as the environment and society.

-ENVIRONMENTAL EFFECTS relate to environmental and social sustainability outcomes such as the reduction or avoidance of greenhouse gas emissions, improved water efficiency, reduced pollution, biodiversity effects, and/or improvements in social welfare not captured as part of a stakeholder or economy-wide effect.
+Relate to environmental and social sustainability outcomes such as the reduction or avoidance of greenhouse gas emissions, improved water efficiency, reduced pollution, biodiversity effects, and/or improvements in social welfare not captured as part of a stakeholder or economy-wide effect.

 Market Outcomes

-For market outcomes, the AIMM system assesses the degree to which an intervention improves the structure and functioning of markets by promoting one or more of the following objectives.
+The AIMM system assesses the degree to which an intervention improves the structure and functioning of markets by promoting one or more of the following objectives.

 Impact Potential